adrianjengel/IS210-FINAL-PROJECT/README.rst

 Scenario 2:
 +++++++++++

-Given that I want to accurately bill my clients once a month, And I have done work in the past month for a particular client, When I click the *Create Bill* button,
+Given that I want to accurately bill my clients once a month,\n And I have done work in the past month for a particular client,\n When I click the *Create Bill* button,\n
-I will get a list of the work/expense for each client, showing the total work hours and amount owed by client, Ready to be printed and mailed to the client.
+I will get a list of the work/expense for each client, showing the total work hours and amount owed by client,\n Ready to be printed and mailed to the client.\n

 +++++++++++
 Scenario 3: